Yana Zhdanova: Political refugee

 On 7 June 2013, she protested near the Russian embassy in Kyiv by creating a choreography as a caricature on Putin's private life.

 On 29 November 2013, she protested in Vilnius, capital of Lithuania, during the summit on the cooperation between the European Union and six other countries, former members of the Soviet Union.
 The president of Ukraine Victor Yanukovych was the only one from the six leaders who did not sign the treaty of cooperation.
 The slogan of the protest was "Ukraine to EU".
 She was arrested and kept one day in prison.

 On 5 June 2014, she destroyed the Putin's wax statue at the Grevin museum in Paris as a protest for the arrival of the president of Russia the same day in Paris.
 The slogan was "Kill Putin".
-The museum sued Zhdanova through a Court proceeding that will become for her a mean for struggling against the law on sexual exhibition.
+The museum sued Zhdanova through a Court proceeding that will become for her a means for struggling against the law on sexual exhibition.

 On 25 December 2014, she took away from the nativity scene the statue of baby Jesus at the square of Saint Peter's Basilica in the Vatican City with the slogan "God is woman".
 The Vatican had the choice of trying Zhdanova in a Vatican court or having her expelled to be tried in an Italian court, but it has been decided to do neither.
 She spent three days and two nights in the Vatican prison before she was expelled.

 On 17 February 2015, she protested in Budapest against Putin's visit to Hungary.
 The slogan was "Putin go home".